A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation

 \section{Conclusion \& future work}

-In this paper, we propose a sophisticated method to generate realistic defective samples for industrial anomaly detection and localization.
-Motivated by the great success of the diffusion model, we highly customize the Blended Latent Diffusion Model (BLDM) with several novel modifications for this specific task.
-The yielded algorithm is termed AdaBLDM and can generate better synthetic samples compared with the existing methods based on conventional ``cut-and-paste'' scheme or Generative Adversarial Networks (GANs).
-By applying the AdaBLDM for AD data augmentation, one can observe significant increase on the AD performances of SOTA algorithms.
-The AIGC algorithm proposed in this paper can be directly used as an effective data augmentation method in real-world applications and also sheds light on the influential factors for solving defect generalization task.
-In the future, one could obtain even better synthetic defective samples by introducing finer controlling signals such as the language prompts describing the details (shape, size etc.) about the demanding defects.
+In this paper, we propose an advanced method to generate realistic defective samples for industrial anomaly detection and localization.
+Inspired by the diffusion model, we customize the Blended Latent Diffusion Model (BLDM) to be well-suited to this specific task.
+The proposed algorithm, termed AdaBLDM, can generate better synthetic samples compared with existing methods based on conventional ``cut-and-paste'' schemes or Generative Adversarial Networks (GANs).
+By applying the AdaBLDM in anomaly detection data augmentation, we achieve a state-of-the-art performance of AD, thanks to the well-controlled defective regions aligned at the pixel level.
+In the future, we explore high-quality synthetic defective samples by introducing finer controlling signals such as the language prompts describing the details (shape, size, etc.) of the demanding defects.
 Another appealing direction of future work is to speed up the denoising process of the diffusion model so that more defective samples can be generated given a limited time budget, which is a crucial constraint in most practical scenarios.